CIOIL/DataGovIL/govext/ckanext-gov_redirects/README.rst

 ----------------------------------------
-Releasing a new version of ckanext-gov_redirects
+Releasing a new version of filename1
 ----------------------------------------

-ckanext-gov_redirects should be available on PyPI as https://pypi.org/project/ckanext-gov_redirects.
+filename1 should be available on PyPI as https://pypi.org/project/filename1.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.